What Is GDPR And What Does It Means To Businesses?

 There are many instances in which an individual is no longer a customer of a business but his personal information is still in their database and still being harvested.
 Essentially, GDPR is centered on giving customers and individuals more control over their information.

 The goal is to empower individuals to decide on how their information should be used and more.
 Just as expected, the various stipulations are designed to provide maximum protection for individuals.

 Information Must Be Kept Within EU

-However, many businesses and marketers will have to make significant changes in their processes, procedures, and systems in order to avoid litigations.
+However, many businesses and marketers will have to make significant changes in their processes, procedures, and systems in order to avoid litigation.

 Another stipulation is that businesses should ascertain if they will require a DPO, and if needed, a DPO should be appointed.

-The right to consent seems to be one of the high points of the legislation and requires that businesses inform individuals before they extract, process, utilize or disseminate information.
+The right to consent seems to be one of the top points of the legislation and requires that businesses inform individuals before they extract, process, utilize or disseminate information.

-There is the issue of heightened individual right which focuses on data portability and prohibits profiling.
-Also contained is Data breach notification which demands that any breach of personal information rights should be communicated immediately.
+Contained is a Data breach notification that demands that any breach of personal information rights should be communicated immediately.